OpenDreamProject/od-dm-reference/README.md

 `````

 This is based on our [.sublime-syntax](syntaxes/dreammaker.sublime-syntax) file.
 This can be updated as necessary to keep up with the language.

+[^0]: The OpenDream DreamMaker Reference by OpenDream Contributors is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0)